Applicature-Web3-Synergy/ngx-web3-synergy/projects/applicature/ngx-web3-synergy/README.md

 # Web3 Synergy
-This library was created and maintained by [**Applicature**](https://applicature.com/) to help create a front-end on any blockchain projects for ourselves, our partners or any blockchain developer.
+This library was created and maintained by <a href="https://applicature.com/" target="_blank">Applicature</a> to help create a front-end on any blockchain projects for ourselves, our partners or any blockchain developer.
 This library supports Angular from version 13 and higher.

 ## Documentation
-For more information visit the [**documentation**](https://master.d1hcqsz7ds742s.amplifyapp.com).
+For more information visit the <a href="https://master.d1hcqsz7ds742s.amplifyapp.com" target="_blank">documentation</a>.

 ## Library installation
     npm i @applicature/styles @applicature/ngx-web3-synergy